vial-kb/vial-kb.github.io/docs/docs/porting-to-via.md

 | [![](../img/layout-options-lshift.png)](../img/layout-options-lshift.png)  | This configures the option at index 2 ("Split Left Shift").
 When the option is enabled (1), the keys indicated with "2,1" become active.
 When the option is disabled (0), the key indicated with "2,0" is active.  |
 | [![](../img/layout-options-bottom-row.png)](../img/layout-options-bottom-row.png)  | This configures the option at index 4 ("Bottom Row").
 All the different choices ("WKL": "4,0"; "Blockerless": "4,1"; "MX HHKB": "4,2"; "True HHKB": "4,3") are set up as separate rows.
 Notice that decal keys are used in place of blockers. [![](../img/layout-options-decal.png)](../img/layout-options-decal.png)  |

 * Ensure that the optional keys have the same bounding box.
 For example, if your left shift is set up as a 2.25u key, the split left shift should have 1.25u+1u keys without any space in between.
 If the total size of the bottom row is 15u, every bottom row option should be 15u, and decal keys can be used to pad it for layouts such as HHKB.
-(While this is not strictly required for Vial, it is good practice for VIA compatibility).
 * The final layout might looks as follows:<sup>[(example)](http://www.keyboard-layout-editor.com/#/gists/a93f0e6f320439e4e1d678cb04ac9af6)</sup>
 ![](../img/layout-options-final.png)